ctools/ctools/doc/source/users/reference_manual/cssens.rst

     Constraint on the minimum number of required source counts with respect to the number of background counts.
 This value is a fraction that is conventionally set to ``0.05`` (or 5%) which means that the number of source counts needs to exceed 5% of the number of background counts.
-If ``0.0``is specifie then no constraint will be applied.
+If ``0.0`` is specified then no constraint will be applied.

 ``(bkgrad = 0.33) [real]``
     Radius in degrees used to estimate the number of background counts